 Do you step around a beetle crawling across your path, or do you keep going?
 (Sorry, bug, sucks to be you.
 Shouldn't have been in my way.)
 It will probably surprise few that I stepped around one this morning (and almost tripped over my own two feet in the process, because I'm super-coordinated before 7am … Continue reading Beetle Jesus

-Another hiatus happened (oops).
-I've been sorting through some of those pesky life questions and am still uncertain as to where this blog is going.
-(That's OK for now.)
-Years ago, someone hit me squarely between the eyes with a few simple words -- words that were echoed not long ago by someone else, who … Continue reading Use Your Magic
+It's been a minute.
+I've been sorting through some pesky life questions and am still uncertain as to where this blog is going.
+That's OK for now.
+Years ago, someone hit me squarely between the eyes with a few simple words -- words that were echoed not long ago by someone else, who could not … Continue reading Use Your Magic